JamesTran-MSFT/Java-Projects/README.md

 # Projects
-Repository for me to store all my projects
+This is a repository for me to store all my projects.

+Please feel free to view, use, or provide feedback on my projects.

+Thank you.

+Best Regards,
+James